Digital marketing team structure

 We’re often asked what the ideal digital marketing team looks like and how it integrates with the broader marketing organisation.
 This will naturally depend on the type of business and its size, but there are some common activities that need to be managed.
 The aim of this template is for you can compare these structures to your current situation to help plan future changes.

 How is the guide structured?

 The guide is structured in these 4 sections:

-- 1. The position of ‘digital marketing activities’ within marketing and the business (integration)
+- 1. Integration - embedding ‘digital marketing activities’ within marketing and the business.

-- 2. Key digital marketing activities and roles
+- 2. Activities and roles - key strategic and tactical digital marketing activities and roles.

-- 4. Alternative options for digital team structure in the marketing organisation for different types and sizes of business
+- 4. Team structures - alternative options for digital team structure in the marketing organisation for different types and sizes of business

 Our guide shows you:

 - Options for structuring a digital team in companies of different sizes

 - 25 digital marketing activities or key roles (job titles) needed to manage digital marketing including a digital marketing centre of excellence